Last updated on June 2nd, 2021

 2. It has an undulating membrane that extends about 2/3rd of its length.

-- Culture: Culture is very sensitive (95%) procedure for diagnosis of trichomoniasis.
-It is recommended when direct smear is negative.
+Culture: Culture is a very sensitive (95%) procedure for the diagnosis of trichomoniasis.
+It is recommended when a direct smear is negative.
 Johnson’s and Trussel’s medium gives a good growth of T. vaginalis.
-It consists of proteose peptone, NaCl, Sodiumm thioglycollate and human serum.
+It consists of proteose peptone, NaCl, sodium thioglycolate, and human serum.
 It grows best at 35°C-37°C anaerobic conditions and less well aerobically.
 The optimal pH for growth is 5.5 to 6.0.
-T. vaginalis can be cultured in commercially available Diamond’s medium or plastic envelopes.
+T. vaginalis can be cultured in commercially available diamond’s medium or plastic envelopes.

-- Molecular Methods: Polymerase chain reactions (PCR) and nucleic acid hybridization method can be used to detect T.vaginalis directly in clinical specimens.
+Molecular Methods: Polymerase chain reactions (PCR) and nucleic acid hybridization methods can be used to detect T.vaginalis directly in clinical specimens.